 - College Classes – During the semesters associated with COVID-19, NC State will honor and award credit for courses with a “pass” or “satisfactory” grade from any regionally accredited community college or university.
 During the application process, pass/fail grades will be reviewed but will not be calculated into your cumulative GPA, which is considered in the admission review process.
 If you are currently enrolled in courses for the fall term, we encourage you to submit your transcript at the end of the fall term so it reflects your most up-to-date academic performance.

-First-year students applying for spring 2022 or fall 2022 will no longer be required to submit SAT or ACT scores.
-You will have the option to indicate on your Common App or Coalition App if you would like your scores used in our review process.
+First-year students applying for spring or fall of 2023 or 2024 will no longer be required to submit SAT or ACT scores.
+You will have the option to indicate on your Common App or Coalition on Scoir application if you would like your scores used in our review process.
 Test scores will only be used to enhance your application.
 Not submitting scores will not adversely affect your application in any way.
 Learn more about test-optional here.

 Optional Community Disruption Question

 Community disruptions such as COVID-19 and natural disasters can have deep and long-lasting impacts.
 If you need it, there is space on the application to describe those impacts.
 We care about the effects on your health and well-being, safety, family circumstances, future plans and education, including access to reliable technology and quiet study spaces.

 School Counselors will also be given the opportunity to indicate how the school environment was impacted by disruptions such as COVID-19 and to explain any changes to the school grading scale or other ways students may have been impacted.

 Required Short Answer Question About Diversity